DimaSheiko/apep-docs/docs/framework/conditions/class.md

 #### Returns `NUMBER`

--   The shapeshift form index or 0 if the player is not in any form.
+-   The shapeshift form index, or 0 if the player is not in any form.

 #### _Example:_